JetChung/JetChung.github.io/_posts/2021-2-19-thing-of-random.markdown

 categories: code random
 ---

-Ooops forgot to practice today
+Ooops forgot to practice today because I was trying to figure out how this meme works
 ```python
 import math